oma-nyc/oma-wca-exercises/prompting-guide/4gp-prompting-guide.md

 #### What is already working on the backend (Prompt Engineering)

-First, let's give a little context. **Parameterization** in the context of ***Prompt Engineering*** are the adjusted settings that go into the inherent behavior of your model for particular use case or set of use cases.
+First, let's give a little context. **Parameterization** in the context of ***Prompt Engineering*** are the adjusted settings that go into the very behavior of your model for particular use case or set of use cases.
 Here are a couple of key Prompt Engineering parameters and how they work that I think are the most relevant:

 **Temperature** controls the randomness of responses.
 Lowering it (around 0.1) yields consistent, predictable outputs, while raising it (around 0.9) produces creative responses with varying degrees of variability.